freeradical13/freeradical13.github.io/index.md

 [Mammals][] are animals that have [mammary glands][] that produce milk, a neocortex, and hair.

 Mammals use the [XY sex determination system][] where the two allosomal chromosomes in females are the same (two chromosomes called X) and the allosomal chromosomes of males are different (one X chromosome and one chromosome called Y).
-In females, one of the X chromosomes deactivates into an object called a [Barr body][].
+In females, a random one of the X chromosomes deactivates into an object called a [Barr body][] (this occurs independently in multiple embryonic cells, thus some females have [mosaicism][] of some traits).

 ##### Humans